-The University of Texas at Austin – Mexico Institute A.C.
-(UTAMI) pursues interdisciplinary collaboration with Mexican educational and scientific organizations by fostering and facilitating opportunities to enhance our mutual mission in education and scientific research.
+The purpose of The University of Texas at Austin – Mexico Initiative is to develop interdisciplinary collaboration with Mexican educational and scientific organizations by fostering and facilitating opportunities to enhance our mutual mission in education and scientific research.
 Collaborations build upon a joint history of research and education between Mexico and UT Austin that dates back more than 100 years.

 Mobility of undergraduate and graduate students.

 Mobility and research visits of professors, researchers and graduate students.

 Identify and develop joint academic and research partnerships with Mexico’s public and private sector stakeholders.

 Organize conferences, colloquia, symposia and joint academic programs and publications.

 Facilitate the exchange of information, publications and academic materials.

 Share best practices in higher education, technology and innovation.

 The University of Texas at Austin Mexico City Office

 The University of Texas at Austin representative's office is located at the Universidad Nacional Autónoma de Mexico UNAM Mexico City campus, collaborating not only with UNAM, but also other universities, research institutions, and public and private sector stakeholders in Mexico.